mario-maker-linker/mario-maker-linker/README.md

 - Build script for all extensions, if possible

-### Chrome extension

 - Be more graceful about what domains the script runs on
     + Pre-load with common Mario Maker sharing sites?
     + Allow domains to be configured?
-Will require UI and way deeper Chrome extension knowledge than I have at this moment
+Will require UI and way deeper extension knowledge than I have at this moment
     + A simple toolbar button to toggle the script on and off?

-### Firefox extension

-- Research making one or recruit help

 ### Safari extension